Have you ever wondered about using a big box store as a Memory Palace?

 10. Electronics & Media

-The point is that I have all of this in mind, which means I don’t have to think about these areas in order to use them.
+By completing this simple exercise, I don’t have to think about these areas in order to use them.

 There is no effort involved when doing my preparation and predetermination exercises.